d0z0/redis_analytics/README.md

 ## What is redis_analytics?

-A gem that provides a Redis based web analytics solution for your rack compliant apps
+A gem that provides a Redis based web analytics solution for your rack-compliant apps

 ## Why should I use it?